Skip to content

 • maxRange - maximum range of the laser (set if lasers have different ranges)

-2. To define a new laser distribution create a new entry to the LaserArrayLibrary.cs
+2. To define a new laser distribution create a new class in the LaserArrayLibrary.cs

 lidar_array